Deadline: September 30, 2021

 The NIH Intramural Research Program is Recruiting "Earl Stadtman Investigators"

 As a member of the IRP, you join a team whose hallmarks are intellectual freedom to explore novel and potentially revolutionary ideas, access to state-of-the-art scientific facilities and resources, easy and direct interaction with a wide range of scientific expertise at NIH, all combined with long term stable funding.
-Over the last 11 years, the “Stadtman” recruitment mechanism facilitated the hiring of a diverse range of investigators in broad scientific disciplines, and many of them have already become tenured senior investigators.
+Over the last 12 years, the “Stadtman” recruitment mechanism facilitated the hiring of a diverse range of investigators in broad scientific disciplines, and many of them have already become tenured senior investigators.
 We encourage applications from doctoral-level researchers in any field relevant to the NIH mission who are interested in tenure-track positions within the NIH IRP.
-Areas of active recruitment include (but are not limited to): Artificial Intelligence, Behavioral Sciences, Biochemistry, Bioinformatics (including natural language processing and text mining), Biomedical Engineering, Biophysics, Biostatistics, Cancer Biology, Cell Biology, Cellular Senescence, Cell Metabolism, Cell Signaling, Chemical Biology, Chromosome Biology, Clinical Research, Cognitive Neuroscience, Compulsive Behaviors, Computational Biology, Developmental Biology, Epidemiology/Population Health, Genetics, Genomics, Health Disparities, Immunology, Infectious Diseases, Microbiology, Molecular Pharmacology, Neurodegeneration, Neurodevelopment, Neurosciences, Physiology, RNA Biology, Sensory Biology, Social Sciences, Structural Biology, Systems Biology, Toxicology, Translational Research, and Virology.
+Areas of active recruitment include (but are not limited to): Aging, Alzheimer’s Disease and Related Dementias, Artificial Intelligence, Behavioral Sciences, Biochemistry, Bioinformatics (including natural language processing and text mining), Biomedical Engineering, Biophysics, Biosensors, Biostatistics, Cancer Biology, Cell Biology, Cellular Senescence, Cell Metabolism, Cell Signaling, Chemical Biology, Chromosome Biology, Clinical Informatics, Clinical Research, Cognitive Neuroscience, Compulsive Behaviors, Computational Biology, Dermatology, Developmental Biology, Epidemiology/Population Health, Genetics, Genomics, Health Disparities, Immunology, Hearing and Balance, Infectious Diseases, Medicinal Chemistry, Metabolism, Microbiology, Molecular Pharmacology, Neurodegeneration, Neurodevelopment, Neurosciences, Physiology, RNA Biology, Sensory Biology, Social Sciences, Structural Biology, Systems Biology, Toxicology, Translational Research, Virology, and Visual Processing.
 More information about the range of research currently supported in the IRP is at irp.nih.gov

 Who we are: The NIH Intramural Research Program is home for 1,100 principal investigators and 4,000 trainees and many of them are world-renowned experts in basic, translational, population-based, and clinical research.
 As a government agency which incorporates some of the best aspects of an academic institution, we strongly encourage our scientists to mentor outstanding trainees at all levels (e.g., graduate students and postdoctoral fellows) in a research setting.